-She felt a nervous excitement signing up for the church women’s retreat.
-It wasn’t easy to do, but she reasoned that spending a weekend with other Christian women would allow her to meet friends and be welcomed into the life of her new church.
+She felt a nervous excitement signing up for the women’s event.
+It wasn’t easy to do, but she reasoned that spending time with other Christian women would allow her to meet friends and find a welcome into the life of her new church.

 Her confidence was short-lived.
-On Friday night she walked alone to the auditorium as other women strolled with friends, their happy chatter a reminder that she was an outsider.
+It felt intimidating enough trying to meet people, but wearing a mask really amped up the discomfort.
+On the event night she walked alone to the auditorium as other women talked with friends, their muffled chatter from behind masks a reminder that she was an outsider.
 Oh well, at least I’ll get a good seat, she thought, trying to stay positive in an uncomfortable situation.
-She walked toward the front and was shocked to see every seat taken, saved by the Bibles that women had placed there before dinner.
-She moved further back, only to find the same thing.
+She walked toward the front and was shocked to see every available seat taken, saved by the Bibles that women had placed there upon their arrival.
+Physical distancing had already reduced seating capacity and made finding a seat very complex.
+She moved further back, only to discover the same thing.

 The only seat open was a corner one on the very last row.

-Every Bible on every chair seemed to scream, “You aren’t welcome here.
+Every occupied chair seemed to scream, “You aren’t welcome here.
 We already have friends, and you aren’t one of them.”

 Of course, this was not the intent.
 Still, it was a memory she never forgot.